-In the same film, Forte attempts to collapse the entire castle.
-The reason?
-Because Beast decided to rekindle his relationship with Belle and feel renewed hope at the prospect of becoming human again and ignore Forte's (selfish) attempts to dissuade him from Belle.
+- In the same film, Forte attempts to collapse the entire castle.
+The reason is because Beast decided to rekindle his relationship with Belle and feel renewed hope at the prospect of becoming human again and ignore Forte's (selfish) attempts to dissuade him from Belle.
 Of course, he gets his comeuppance when the Beast kills him.

-Done hilariously in The Emperor's New Groove, where a homeless man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.
+- Done hilariously in The Emperor's New Groove, where a harmless old man accidentally bumps into the Emperor during his song number, and gets promptly thrown out of the nearest window.

 Kuzco: You threw off my groove!

-Guard: Sorry, you threw off the Emperor's groove.
+Guard: I'm sorry, you've thrown off the Emperor's groove.

-Old Man: [as he is falling through the air] SOOOOOOOORRRRYYYYYYYYY!
+Old Man: (as he is falling through the air) SOOOOOOOORRRRYYYYYYYyyy!

-The movie South Park: Bigger, Longer & Uncut has this as their plot.
-The kids watch an R-Rated movie and start cussing far more than they usually do.
+- The movie South Park: Bigger, Longer & Uncut has this as their plot.
+The kids watch an R-Rated movie and start swearing far more than they usually do.
 In response, the parents decide to blame Canada for their problems and start with arresting Terrance and Phillip, the stars of the movie.
 Canada responds by bombing the Baldwin brothers' home.
 The parents respond by getting the US to go to war with Canada.
-All this, because of cussing!

 Film - Live Action